rubenhoenle/Matrix-MQTT-Bridge/README.md

 Is actually self-explanatory.
 Enter your Host (for me it's my HiveMQ cloud instance), the port and the credentials to connect to the MQTT message broker (username / password).
 - The `topic_sub` is the MQTT topic the Matrix-MQTT-Bridge will **subscribe** to.
 All MQTT messages recieved on this topic will be sent into the Matrix chatroom by the bridge.
 - When the Matrix-MQTT-Bridge recieves a message via Matrix, it will publish this message to the MQTT broker using the topic specified in `topic_pub`.
+- Enable `allow_escaped_unicode` to allow support for escaped unicode characters like `\u00fc` for german umlaut ü in the MQTT messages
+- Enable `filter_duplicates` to filter subsequent duplicate messages in MQTT (only the first will be forwarded to Matrix)

 ```ini
 [MATRIX]